Check out our free Buyer’s Guide and learn how low or fluctuating humidity can negatively affect pharmaceutical manufacturing facilities.

 As DriSteem humidifiers have been installed within manufacturing facilities around the globe, including some currently producing the vaccination for SARS-CoV-2, you can trust these systems to offer the protection you need.

-Critical environmental parameters including temperature, humidity, room pressurization, air change rates, and operating particle counts must be carefully considered.
-Optimal levels and tolerances may vary by room in a pharmaceutical manufacturing facility and separation between rooms must be planned in accordance with those requirements.
-Some processes require dedicated or redundant HVAC system in order to preserve appropriate room conditions.
+Critical environmental parameters, including temperature, humidity, room pressurization, air change rates, and operating particle counts, must be carefully considered.
+Optimal levels and tolerances may vary by room in a pharmaceutical manufacturing facility, and separation between rooms must be planned in accordance with those requirements.
+Some processes require a dedicated or redundant HVAC system in order to preserve appropriate room conditions.

 Issues caused by low or fluctuating relative humidity